The MIT Mechanical Engineering

 - Indicate whether you will be submitting in the undergraduate or graduate category and in the design or science category.

-- Indicate whether you will leave your poster and/or prototype for the Engineering Petting Zoo.
+- Confirm that you or a teammate will remain with your prototype for the Engineering Petting Zoo & de Florez Reception.

 - Link to images/video on a web page